Guitars Under the Stars music festival returns to Lebanon

-Jason Cripe, the founder of the Guitars Under the Stars concert series, wants to make one point absolutely clear: the festival will be held this week at Cheadle Lake Park, just as planned.
+Jason Cripe, the founder of the Guitars Under the Stars concert series, wants to make one point absolutely clear: the festival will be held this week at Cheadle Lake Park in Lebanon, just as planned.

 He knows there was some confusion earlier this week when festival staff and volunteers went around town and took down all the posters.
 He heard some wonder if the event had been canceled or perhaps had already been held.